Léger-Félicité Sonthonax: Emancipation and conflict

-From August 27 to 31 October, 1793, on his side, Polverel progressively emancipated the slaves in the west and south provinces.
+From August 27 to October 31, 1793, on his side, Polverel progressively emancipated the slaves in the west and south provinces.

 It was during this time, and due to the new trend of conceding rights to blacks, that Toussaint Louverture began reforming his political philosophy to embrace France rather than Spain; however, he was cautious and awaited French ratification of emancipation before officially changing sides.

 On February 4, 1794, the French National Convention ratified this act, applying it to all French colonies, including Guadeloupe.
 Due to the fact that they were under a decree of accusation, on that day, Sonthonax and Polverel’s names were not pronounced in the convention, not even by Dufay, the deputy of Saint-Domingue sent by Sonthonax to explain to the deputies of the convention why slavery had been abolished in the colony.

-Emancipation was one of the most momentous events in the history of the Americas.

 The enslaved population of Saint-Domingue did not flock to Sonthonax's side as he had anticipated, while white planters continued to resist him.
 They were joined by many of the free men of color who opposed the abolition of slavery in the colony, many of them being planters themselves.
 It was not until word of the ratification of emancipation by the French government arrived back in the colony that Toussaint Louverture and his corps of well-disciplined, battle-hardened former slaves came over to the French Republican side in early May 1794.

 A change in the political winds back home caused Sonthonax to be recalled to France to defend his actions.
-When he returned in the summer of 1794, he argued that the free people of colour, whom he had been originally sent to defend, were no longer loyal to France, and that the Republic should place its faith in the freed slaves.
+Upon his arrival in the summer of 1794, he argued that the free people of colour, whom he had been originally sent to defend, were no longer loyal to France, and that the Republic should place its faith in the freed slaves.
 Vindicated, Sonthonax returned to Saint-Domingue a second time.
 The Comte d'Hédouville was sent by France to be governor of the island, but was eventually forced to flee.